 A good to use for organic search in digital marketing is to publish a mix of top, middle, and bottom-of-the-funnel content.
 That way, you’re attracting visitors at every stage of the sales funnel

 2. Choose Good Keywords to Target

 Narrowing the focus for each article on your site to a set of relevant keywords is the best way to improve your organic SEO to get more targeted traffic.

 You don’t want to write about various topics on the same page.
-Otherwise, your content will be too broad and no rank as high for any specific query.
+Otherwise, your content will be too broad and not rank as high for any specific query.

 The best way to choose good keywords to target is by using a keyword research tool.

 I like KWFinder by Mangools (try it for free).
 It’s one of the only SEO tools I recommend as an affiliate because it’s cheap, yet powerful for keyword research.

-In KWFinder, you can type in a seed keyword and get a list of other related keywords you can also add to your content to improve the topical relevance for the page.
+In KWFinder, you can type in a seed keyword (or generic keywords) and get a list of other related keywords you can also add to your content to improve the topical relevance for the page.

 For example, I searched for the seed keyword “organic traffic” and these are some of the other suggested keywords KWFinder revealed that I added to this page: